Asebu

-Asebu (also known as Sabou) was a former Fante chiefdom and town in the Abura/Asebu/Kwamankese District, Central Region, Ghana.
-In the history of the Gold Coast, Asebu is notable for being the first Fante chiefdom to sign a treaty with the Dutch Republic in 1612.
-The treaty allowed the Dutch to establish Fort Nassau at Mouri, now known as Moree.
+Asebu (also known as Sabou) is a town and a former Fante chiefdom in the Abura/Asebu/Kwamankese District, Central Region, Ghana.
+In the history of the Gold Coast, Asebu is notable for being the first Fante chiefdom to sign a treaty with the Dutch Republic.

+History

-Asebu Amanfi also known as The Giant of Asebu was a Warrior King and the founder of Asebu Kingdom in the Central Region of Ghana.
+Asebu Amanfi, also known as The Giant of Asebu. was a Warrior King and the founder of Asebu Kingdom.